What’s in a name???

-My name is Tosha Schiffli.
-So glad you stopped by, friend.
+My name is Tosha Schiffli and I’m so glad you stopped by, friend.
 Welcome to My Mom’s Junk!
-I started this blog when I inherited a garage full of junk from my neurotic but lovable Mom.
+I started my blog and cottage business when I inherited a garage full of junk, from my neurotic but lovable Mom.
 She is a hoarder and collects clutter like 10-year-old boys collect Pokemon cards.
 There was 30 years worth of stuff to go through.
 We laughed…”Umm…what was she thinking?
 She saved my Motley Crue posters?!?” we cried…”I cannot believe she did not take care of this.
 It’s worth a fortune!
 We persevered: “Look at what I found!
 I cannot believe it!”
 She divided her belongings between my sister, an interior decorator who had just moved back from LA (who says she traded “Manolos for manure”), my newly divorced baby brother, and myself.

-They turned up their nose at most of the stuff I wanted.
-To them, it looked like junk.
-It was, but I transformed them piece-by-piece.
+Thankfully, my siblings turned up their nose at most of the stuff I wanted.
+Otherwise this might be a different “About Me” page.
+To them, everything I begged for looked like junk.
+Technically, it was.
+But I lovingly transformed them piece-by-piece.
 I started posting my before and afters online.
 The rest, as they say, is history.
 Recently, My Mom’s Junk has evolved into something much, much more.
 It is a place for me to create, share inspiration, and stories about my crazy, beautiful family.
 If you are new to My Mom’s Junk, please check out my latest projects here, get a good laugh here, a little inspiration here, and some yummy recipes here.

 A little bit about me.
 I am a stay at home mommy of 6, wife to one.
 We homeschool all of them except one (my daughter Willow, who has Autism.)
 My husband Chris and I are raising our busy family in Tulsa, Oklahoma surrounded by our family, friends, and Fun-In-Laws.
-There is no “ordinary day” in our home.
+There is no “normal” day in our home.
+In fact, nothing about us is normal at all.
 Every day brings new blessings, surprises, and challenges.
 My life is crazy, but I wouldn’t have it any other way.
 Most nights, I am up late creating something or reading from my ever-expanding collection of DIY and decorating magazines.
 I’m obsessed.
 Don’t even get me started on Chalk Paint.
-I teach classes monthly in my home.
+I teach monthly classes out of my home.
 If You’re in the Tulsa area, you can sign up here.
 Check out my other services too!!!

 “Once in a while, right in the middle of an ordinary life, love gives us a fairy-tale.”